-Board Member addresses and telephone numbers are confidential and shall not be released to the public without expressed authority of the individual Board Member.
+Board Member home addresses and personal telephone numbers are considered confidential.
+However, this information may have to be disclosed in response to a subpoena or records request.
 A roster of Board Members is maintained for public distribution on the Board's web site using the Board's address and telephone number.